Scraping for Real Facts

 Imagine I'm an avid book reader.
 There are two (non-Amazon) websites where I like to order books: Betty's Books and Bob's Books.
 Each website has a best-seller list and I like to know what other people are reading.
 But I can't be bothered to visit both sites regularly.
 Wouldn't it be great to regularly receive both lists in my inbox?

-Before scraping a list for the first time, I have to analyze the page's (HTML) structure to be able to tell my program: 1) what web page the list is on; and 2) where exactly on that page the list is located.
-I can then write a small program to "scrape" (i.e. retrieve) that part of the web page.
-Note that I'll have to do this twice -- once for each site -- since Betty and Bob hired different designers to design their websites and the best-seller lists aren't in the same place.
+Before scraping a list for the first time, I have to study the page's (HTML) structure to be able to tell my program: 1) what web page the list is on; and 2) where exactly on that page the list is located.
+I can then write a small program to scrape (i.e. extract) that part of the web page.
+Note that I'll have to do this twice -- once for each site -- because Betty and Bob hired different designers to design their websites, and therefore the two best-seller lists aren't in the same place or in the same format.

 Once the scraping program "knows" which parts of the web page I'm interested in, it can be executed to retrieve those parts as often as I like.
 (Once a week is good; let's not overdo it.)
 Checking a website for new content merely requires executing the program on a regular basis, and checking to see if the list has changed.